It is common for a developing fetus to have an abnormal heart rhythm, called fetal arrhythmia.

 Although this pulsed Doppler technique improves accuracy, there are several limiting factors.
 To be reliable in sampling the low velocity SVC atrial flow and simultaneous AAo, the Doppler signal needs an ideal angle of insonation (approaching 0 degrees) and low wall motion filter (cannot be set too high).
 Otherwise, the A-wave in the SVC may not be detected.

-Fetal cardiologists, led by Lisa Howley, MD, co-director of the Fetal Cardiology Program at the Colorado Fetal Care Center at Children’s Hospital Colorado, modified the SVC/AAo technique to improve the examination of fetal arrhythmias and evaluating fetal arrhythmias.
+The team in the Fetal Cardiology Program at the Colorado Fetal Care Center at Children’s Hospital Colorado, modified the SVC/AAo technique to improve the examination of fetal arrhythmias and evaluating fetal arrhythmias.
 They simultaneously recorded the pulsed wave Doppler signals in the innominate vein (InnV) and transverse aortic arch (Ao) from an axial view of the fetal thorax.